DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### New API for Tooltips

-Tooltips got new API that allows easily attaching the tooltip to custom elements.
-See more details in the related article: tooltips.md
+Tooltips have a new API that allows easy attachment of the tooltip to custom elements.
+See more details in the related article: tooltips.md.

+### Padding in columns of Day/Week views

+Day/Week/Units view now have small padding that ensures there is always small empty space at the side of the column, allowing users to create new events by double-clicking on these empty areas.

+To remove this padding, use api/scheduler_day_column_padding_config.md:

+scheduler.config.day_column_padding = 0;

 ### Promise implementation

-**Bluebird** library excluded from the library, api/scheduler_promise.md now uses native Promise implementation.
+The **Bluebird** library has been excluded from the Scheduler bundle. api/scheduler_promise.md now uses the native Promise implementation.

 ## 5.3 -> 6.0